The Importance of Work Culture In A Remote Work Environment

 Identity Problems and Propose Solutions

 As we mentioned already, trust is the most crucial factor in building a positive work culture in a remote environment.
-One of the best ways to achieve this is by identifying areas where employees find problems and offering solutions instead of faulting them.
+One of the best ways to achieve this is by using help desk software to identify areas where employees encounter problems and offering solutions instead of faulting them.

 For example, since many schools are online right now, it may be better to schedule important meetings through the school help desk during morning hours when the parents have some time for themselves, especially working mothers.
 You can also excuse parents from attending meetings when held up with their kids.